 Little Joe loved being the youngest kid, well most of the time he did.
 For one thing, he did not have to do as many chores as Emily and Molly.
 He didn’t have to go to school, or do homework and he got to play most of the day.
 Even though he was free to explore and have fun he was also learning to be, what Mama calls, responsible.

 Little Joe was learning how to make his bed, pick up his toys after playing and brush his teeth after eating.
-His favorite time of the day was when his friend Timmy came to play.
-Timmy was little Joe’s neighbor.
-His mommy let Timmy play with Little Joe whenever he wanted to.
+He was learning how to do the dishes and mama said he was getting real good at it.

 Even though Little Joe was always allowed to play with Timmy he had to stay in his yard at all times.
 That is one of the things, about being the youngest kid, little Joe did not like.
 Molly and Emily could cross the street whenever they wanted to, why couldn’t he?

 One day when Timmy and Little Joe were playing ball outside, the ball rolled across the street.
 Little Joe knew that he could not leave the yard but he was so tempted.
 It would only take a split second to grab the ball and bring it back to the yard.
 Before he knew it his little legs were running as fast as they could.
 He wanted to get that ball and bring it back before anyone saw him.

 Uncle Joe came running from behind the garage and yelled, “Little Joe, are you okay?”
 But Little Joe could not speak and he could not move.

 Just then Mama came out the door.
-Her beautiful face looked terrified.
+Her pretty face looked terrified.
 “Little Joe, get out of the street Right Now!” she ordered.